sourcegraph/about/blogposts/2020/optimizing-a-code-intelligence-indexer.md

 ## The optimization story

-An LSIF indexer is conceptually simple.
-It reads source code, constructs an in-memory representation of the program structure, resolves symbol names, then outputs a JSON-encoded graph representation of those symbols.
+A language indexer tool is conceptually simple.
+It reads source code, constructs an in-memory representation of the program structure, resolves symbol names, then generates a JSON-encoded graph representation of those symbols according to the [LSIF](https://microsoft.github.io/language-server-protocol/specifications/lsif/0.4.0/specification/) specification.
 Go provides [tooling](https://pkg.go.dev/golang.org/x/tools/go/packages?tab=doc) to parse and analyze Go source code in the standard library, leaving only the last stage for us to optimize.

 Here's how we did it.